mna/agora/doc/wiki/getting-started.md

 Then there is a loop over all received arguments (obtained via the `args` reserved identifier).
 Each blank-separated word is sent to `changeCase` for conversion, and printed on the screen, one per line.
 The result of `agora run` also displays `= <nil> (runtime.null)`, because each function has an explicit `return nil` statement added if it doesn't end with a `return`.

 That's it!
-In future versions, a `for range` construct will be available, and 	possibly a functional-style `map`, but for v0.1, that's the way to do it.
+In future versions, a `for range` construct will likely be available, and possibly a functional-style `map`, but for v0.1, that's the way to do it.
 Note that the `changeCase` function could also be written using the ternary `?:` operator.
 This is left as an exercise for the reader.

 ## More resources